 All coaches will redraw a number to determine their draft order.
 Number will also determine their team number for the season (FV#)

-The draft will start with one round of catchers with each team receiving one catcher per team.
+The draft will start with one round of catchers with each team receiving one catcher per team, except in 8U.
+8U catchers will be part of the position player draft.

+10U and above

+IF the number of catchers available for drafting is = or > than the amount of teams available, coaches must draft a catcher on the board.

+IF the number of catchers available is < than the amount of teams available, coaches can agree to bypass catchers round to select position players.

 The draft will then be conducted of the remaining players in a serpentine fashion based upon the draft order, with each team receiving one player per round until all players are placed on a team.